lvzxr/apb-reloaded/README.md

 ## Features

 - No Streaming + GC On - All information above.
-- Experimental Files - All information above.
+- GC Off - All information above.
 - Keybinds - All information above.
 - Remove Vivox - Blanks the Vivox.exe file causing it to not load, fixes Steam sometimes getting stuck on APB due to Vivox not closing.
 If you get EAC issues using this just repair and leave the file stock.